NaturalIntelligence/fast-xml-parser/README.md

 Validate XML, Parse XML to JS/JSON and vice versa, or parse XML to Nimn rapidly without C/C++ based libraries and no callback

+To cover expenses, we're planning to launch [FXP Enterprise](https://github.com/NaturalIntelligence/fxp-ent) edition in parallel.
+Watch it for further updates, if you're interested.

 ![Donate $5](static/img/donation_quote.png)

 <a href="https://opencollective.com/fast-xml-parser/donate" target="_blank">